mtumilowicz/cryptography-rsa-workshop/README.md

 ## trapdoor function
 * is a function that
     * is easy to compute in one direction
-    * believed to be difficult to find its inverse
-        * without special information, called the "trapdoor
+    * believed to be difficult to find its inverse (without special information, called the "trapdoor")
 * analogy: padlock and its key
     * it is trivial to change the padlock from open to closed without using the key
     * opening the padlock easily requires the key to be used